Techabilly/Luftmach/README.md

 - Optional nacelles can be added at the end of each wing panel.
 - Nacelles can be toggled per wing panel and support fuselage-style geometry options with optional top or bottom fins.
 - A rudder can be added to the rear of the fuselage.
-- The rudder now uses the same sweep and chord controls as a wing (without mirroring or airfoil support).
+- The rudder and nacelle fins now use airfoil-based geometry with adjustable thickness, camber and camber position for realistic customization.
 - The rudder can be shifted forward or backward along the fuselage.
-- The front and back corners of the rudder and nacelle fins curve smoothly into the lower edge.
 - The fuselage can be hidden entirely if desired.
 - Elevator geometry can now be customized with independent root and tip chords, span, sweep, dihedral and airfoil settings.